JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-swing-interoperability.md

 [//]: # (title: Swing interoperability)

-Here, you'll learn about the Swing and Compose Multiplatform for desktop interop: how to use it in your application, its limitations, potential achievements, and in which scenarios you may use this approach or should avoid it.
+Here, you'll learn about using Swing components in the Compose Multiplatform application and vice versa, the limitations and advantages of this interoperability, and when you should or shouldn't use this approach.

-The main goals of interoperability between Compose Multiplatform and Swing include:
+The interoperability between Compose Multiplatform and Swing aims to help you:
-* Simplifying and smoothing the migration process of Swing applications to Compose Multiplatform.
+* Simplify and smooth the migration process of Swing applications to Compose Multiplatform.
-* Enhancing Compose Multiplatform applications using Swing components when no Compose analogues are available.
+* Enhance Compose Multiplatform applications using Swing components when no Compose analogues are available.

 In many cases, it's more effective to implement a missing component directly in Compose Multiplatform (and contribute it to the community) rather than using a Swing component within a Compose Multiplatform application.

 ## Swing interop use cases and limitations

+### Compose Multiplatform component in a Swing app

 The first use case involves adding a Compose Multiplatform component to a Swing application.
 You can achieve it using the `ComposePanel` Swing component to render the Compose Multiplatform part of the application.